Questions Investors Should Ask

 What are the precautions for a recession?

-The Partnership’s loans are all real estate secured.
+• All of the Partnership’s loans are real estate secured.
 On the whole, the Partnership lends only on properties improved with Commercial, Mixed Use, Multi-Family Apartments, investor-owned Single-Family Residences, and Construction.
 The Partnership can make loans secured by owner-occupied Single-Family Residences or Unimproved Land but rarely has.

-Debt Service Coverage Ratios on new loans are generally not less than 1:1.
+• Our Income-to-Debt Service Coverage Ratios are generally not less than 1:1.
 Loans at or near the 1:1 ratio often will be cross-collateralized and other sources of servicing the debt will be in place.

 What are the precautions for a depression?

 In a worst-case scenario, the Partnership would acquire the properties securing its loans, subject only to real property taxes, and this can be adjusted down by application to the County Assessor.
-The Partnership has deliberately positioned itself in First Trust Deeds with LTV Ratios of approximately 65-75% and Debt Service Ratios of not less than 1:1.
-This gives us room to experience a drop in property values and net operating income before we are affected.
+Deliberately positioning itself in First Trust Deeds with LTV Ratios of approximately 65-75% and Debt Service Ratios of not less than 1:1 gives the Partnership room to experience a drop in property values and net operating income before we are affected.

 Does the Partnership use leverage to increase profits?